Queeno11/Data-Portal-Brief-Generator/HC_2page_design.knit.md

 \vspace{3mm}

 Human capital, a crucial ingredient for economic growth, is multi-dimensional and cumulatively built over the lifecycle.
-Due to the slow moving nature of the HCI, an additional set of Human Capital Complementary Indicators (HCCIs) offer a snapshot of proximate dimensions of human capital in Moldova that can be monitored to measure simultaneous progress in intermediate outcomes.
-These selected HCCIs are based on the latest available data (\emph{italicized} and shown in parenthesis) and benchmarked against regional and country income group averages. **They highlight where the need is for investment in people in each stage of life and for data collection and updates for evidence-based policy making.** *Among the 12 selected indicators with available data for Moldova, 1 have shown improvement over the past approximately 5 years, while 1 have experienced a decline.*
+Due to the slow moving nature of the HCI, an additional set of Human Capital Complementary Indicators (HCCIs) offer a snapshot of proximate dimensions of human capital in Australia that can be monitored to measure simultaneous progress in intermediate outcomes.
+These selected HCCIs are based on the latest available data (\emph{italicized} and shown in parenthesis) and benchmarked against regional and country income group averages. **They highlight where the need is for investment in people in each stage of life and for data collection and updates for evidence-based policy making.** *Among the 12 selected indicators with available data for Australia, 1 have shown improvement over the past approximately 5 years, while 1 have experienced a decline.*
 <<<
 \vspace{1mm}